Alseodaphne semecarpifolia

-Alseodaphne semecarpifolia is a species of 18m tall plant in the family Lauraceae.
-It is a tree endemic to the Western Ghats and Sri Lanka.
-It is threatened by habitat loss.
+Alseodaphne semecarpifolia is a species of flowering plant in the family Lauraceae.
+It is a tree native to Sri Lanka and to the Western Ghats and southern Eastern Ghats of southern India.
+It grows up to 18 metres tall.
 The bark is brown in color.
 Leaves are simple, alternate; lamina obovate, apex obtuse or rounded; base cuneate to acute; margin entire; 6 to 10 secondary nerves.
 Flowers show panicle inflorescence.
 Fruit is a one-seeded berry.
+It grows in seasonally-dry tropical forests from 100 to 1,500 metres elevation.
+It is threatened by habitat loss.